 To maintain their high performance in the KED era, health plans need to rethink how they engage with their members.
 Rather than making marginal improvements to the experience of urine testing in the lab—further complicated by the pandemic—an altogether different approach is warranted.

 The key to raising testing adherence is meeting members where they are, by allowing them to test at the time and location most convenient for them.
 Healthy.io’s Minuteful Kidney does just that.
 Members at risk for CKD receive a test kit at their doorstep, and perform the test much as they would in the lab restroom.
 An app guides them through the process of dipping and scanning their ACR test, while proprietary computer vision algorithms ensure quality results.
 The process is complete within minutes, and the test results are shared with their doctor for follow-up.

-By deploying Minuteful Kidney, health plans have more than doubled their ACR testing adherence rates when compared to traditional methods.* Not only is that adherence boost crucial in light of the new quality metrics—it unlocks a range of additional positive outcomes.
+By deploying Minuteful Kidney, health plans have increased ACR testing adherence up to 50% among untested populations.* Not only is that adherence boost crucial in light of the new quality metrics—it unlocks a range of additional positive outcomes.
 Newly detected cases result in an increase in risk scoring, while earlier treatment prevents costlier treatment down the line, reducing the total cost of care.
 A model by an external credentialed actuary identified a $665 3-year net gain per identified member, and a two-year positive return on investment.
-And for members, significantly reducing the risk of kidney failure, dialysis and transplant is priceless.
+Removing the obstacles to care is especially helpful in reducing health disparities.
+And for all members, significantly reducing the risk of kidney failure, dialysis and transplant is priceless.